 Tagging Gun: Tagging guns are super fast and more secure!
 They also are less damaging to the clothing than safety pins.
 Safety pins are no longer allowed.
 See TAGGING TIPS to find out how to buy a tagging gun.

 Hangers: All your items must be brought to the sale on hangers.
 Wire hangers are no longer accepted.
 See TAGGING TIPS to find the best locations to get free or cheap hangers.

-Cleaning Supplies: Magic eraser, Awesome Spray from Dollar Tree, Tide pen, Goo Gone, Lint Brush are all helpful.
+Cleaning Supplies: Magic Eraser, Awesome Spray from Dollar Tree, Tide Pen, Goo Gone, and a lint brush are all helpful.